 Because measures of job tenure are affected not only by people who get fired or downsized or whose firm goes out of business but also by people who leave a job voluntarily, they are at best only indirect indicators of job security.
 A more direct measure comes from the Displaced Worker Survey (DWS) conducted by the Bureau of Labor Statistics since the early 1980s.
 It asks a representative sample of American adults “During the last 3 calendar years, did you lose a job or leave one because your plant or company closed or moved, your position or shift was abolished, insufficient work, or another similar reason?”
-Figure 16 shows that, on average, this has happened to about 10% of American workers in recent decades.
+Figure 16 shows that, on average, this has happened to about 10% of American workers.
 The share moves up and down with the economy, decreasing in periods when the unemployment rate is low and rising when unemployment goes up.
 But there is no indication of a sustained increase over time.

 We can combine these two questions to create an indicator of perceived job insecurity: the share of employed persons who believe it is fairly likely or very likely that they will lose their job in the coming year and who believe it won’t be easy to find an equally good job with another employer.9 Figure 19 shows that since the late 1970s this has held for 6% of employed Americans, on average — fewer when the unemployment rate is low and more when the economy is in recession.
 As with the two indicators alone, this combined measure of perceived job insecurity suggests no increase over this period.

 Figure 20 shows that Americans are less likely than their counterparts in many other rich democracies to think their job isn’t secure.
 That has been true since at least the late 1980s.